Azure/azure-event-hubs-for-kafka/README.md

 There is no exception or error when this happens, but the Kafka logs will show that the consumers are stuck trying to re-join the group and assign partitions.
 If this is happening, ensure that all consumers are using unique client IDs by setting the `client.id` property for each consumer client.

+### Compression / Message Format Version issue

+Kafka supports compression, and Event Hubs for Kafka currently does not.
+Errors that mention a message format version (e.g. "The message format version on the broker does not support the request.") are usually caused when a client tries to send compressed Kafka messages to our brokers.

+If compressed data is necessary, compressing your data before sending it to the brokers and decompressing after receiving it is a valid workaround.
+The message body is just a byte array to the service, so client-side compression/decompression will not cause any issues.

 ### Other issues?
 In our experience, when changing the configurations didn't go as smoothly as we'd hoped, the issue was usually related to one of the following: